 Douglas County recognizes that some individuals as well as pets within our communities may experience discomfort when they are surprised by the sounds of fireworks explosions.
 The County is therefore working with our Sheriff’s Office, other local law enforcement, our large special districts, and municipalities to ensure widespread public awareness.
 Beginning 17 days before the events, information is being shared via – digital advertising, video, social media, to newsletter and email subscribers, as well as traditional print advertising.

-In the interest of public safety, there will be temporary changes to traffic patterns and established no-parking zones near the launch sites.
-If you are unable to view from your home or online, please be prepared to honor all signage and direction from law enforcement when choosing a viewing location and ensure you are not blocking driveways or other public access.
+In the interest of public safety, Douglas County law enforcement – including the Sheriff’s Office and surrounding municipal police – ask that you plan ahead and honor road closures as well as the ‘no parking’ signage in the vicinity of the launch sites.
+Expect temporary changes to traffic patterns and no-parking zones near launch sites.
+If you are unable to view from your home, please be prepared to honor all signage and direction from on-site law enforcement when choosing a viewing location and ensure you are not blocking driveways or other public access.

 All shows are weather and fire-restrictions dependent.